dhellmann/pymotw/PyMOTW/optparse/index.rst

 Option Callbacks
 ================

 Beside saving the arguments for options directly, it is possible to define callback functions to be invoked when the option is encountered on the command line.
-Callbacks for options take 4 arguments: the optparse.Option instance causing the callback, the option string from the command line, any argument value associated with the option, and the optparse.OptionParser instance doing the parsing work.
+Callbacks for options take 4 arguments: the :class:`Option` instance causing the callback, the option string from the command line, any argument value associated with the option, and the optparse.OptionParser instance doing the parsing work.

 .. include:: optparse_callback.py
     :literal:
     :start-after: #end_pymotw_header

-In this example, the ``--with`` option is configured to take a string argument (other types are support as well, of course).
+In this example, the ``--with`` option is configured to take a string argument (other types such as integers and floats are support as well).

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'optparse_callback.py'))
 .. }}}
 .. {{{end}}}

-Callbacks can be configured to take multiple arguments using the nargs option.
+Callbacks can be configured to take multiple arguments using the *nargs* option.

 .. include:: optparse_callback_nargs.py
     :literal: